 - Sort availability by class of service

-You don’t even need to be an AAdvantage member to see available award seats!
+You don’t even need to be an AAdvantage member to see available award seats.

 We’ve noticed that there are the most available award seats once the schedule is loaded 331 days from the day of departure.
-Of course, airlines continually add or remove award seats, but if you know that you visit Florida every year during the 3rd week of August, it is probably best to book your seats earlier rather than later.
+Of course, airlines continually add or remove award seats, but if you know that you visit Florida every year during the third week of August, it is probably best to book your seats earlier rather than later.

-This is especially the case for those wanting to travel between the US and Hawaii in any class of service.
+This is especially the case for those wanting to travel between the U.S. and Hawaii in any class of service.

-3. Consider Business Class SAAver Awards
+Consider business-class SAAver Awards

-Before spending nearly twice the amount of miles for a coach AAnytime seat (which guarantees you can have any seat available for sale), look for Business Class SAAver awards.
-Very often there are Business Class seats available for the same price or less than coach awards!
+Before spending nearly twice the amount of miles for a coach AAnytime seat (which guarantees you can have any seat available for sale), look for business-class SAAver awards.
+Very often there are business-class seats available for the same price or less than coach awards.

 Do test searches using the American Airlines award tool to see available award seats.
 It is just like searching for a flight and you’ll see what your options are.
 You’ll also get more familiar with the tool which will help you as you book more awards.